vtex/toolbelt/README.md

   Commands:

-    link                  Start a development session for this app unlink [app]          Unlink an app on the current directory or a specified one add <app>             Add app(s) to the manifest dependencies publish [path]        Publish the current app or a path containing an app deprecate [app]       Deprecate app(s)
+    add <app>               Add app(s) to the manifest dependencies deprecate [app]         Deprecate app(s)
-    install [app]         Install an app (defaults to the app in the current directory) uninstall [app]       Uninstall an app (defaults to the app in the current directory) list                  List your installed VTEX apps
+    init                    Create basic files and folders for your VTEX app install [app]           Install an app (defaults to the app in the current directory) link                    Start a development session for this app list                    List your installed VTEX apps
-    update                Update all installed apps to the latest version login                 Log into a VTEX account
+    login                   Log into a VTEX account
+    logout                  Logout of the current VTEX account production [production] Set this workspace's production mode to true or false promote                 Promote this workspace to master
-    logout                Logout of the current VTEX account switch <account>      Switch to another VTEX account whoami                See your credentials current status
+    publish [path]          Publish the current app or a path containing an app switch <account>        Switch to another VTEX account uninstall [app]         Uninstall an app (defaults to the app in the current directory) unlink [app]            Unlink an app on the current directory or a specified one update                  Update all installed apps to the latest version use <name>              Use a workspace to perform operations whoami                  See your credentials current status
-    init                  Create basic files and folders for your VTEX app use <name>            Use a workspace to perform operations port                  undefined

-    settings <app> [fields]                     Get app settings
-    settings set <app> <fields> <value>         Set a value settings unset <app> <fields>               Unset a value

-    workspace list                    List workspaces on this account workspace create <name>           Create a new workspace with this name workspace delete <name>           Delete a single or various workspaces workspace promote                 Promote this workspace to master workspace production [production] Set this workspace to production mode workspace use <name>              Use a workspace to perform operations workspace reset [name]            Delete and create a workspace
+    config get <name>                 Gets the current value for the requested configuration config set <name> <value>         Sets the current value for the given configuration

     deps list             List your workspace dependencies
     deps update [app]     Update all workspace dependencies or a specific app@version

-    local eslint      Setup a local eslint environment local package     Generate package.json from manifest
-    local manifest    Generate manifest from package.json
-    local debug       Run a Colossus function locally local token       Show user\'s auth token and copy it to clipboard
+    infra install <name>     Install a service
     infra list [name]        List installed services
-    infra install <name>     Install a service
     infra update             Update all installed services

-    io list                 List VTEX IO versions available to install io install [version]    Install VTEX IO Version

-    config get <name>                 Gets the current value for the requested configuration config set <name> <value>         Sets the current value for the given configuration
+    local debug       Run a Colossus function locally local eslint      Setup a local eslint environment local manifest    Generate manifest from package.json
+    local package     Generate package.json from manifest
+    local token       Show user's auth token and copy it to clipboard

+    port react       Convert your app from React 0.x to React 2.x

+    settings <app> [fields]                     Get app settings
+    settings set <app> <fields> <value>         Set a value settings unset <app> <fields>               Unset a value

+    workspace                         Alias for vtex workspace info
+    workspace create <name>           Create a new workspace with this name workspace delete <name>           Delete a single or various workspaces workspace info                    Display information about the current workspace workspace list                    List workspaces on this account workspace production [production] Set this workspace's production mode to true or false workspace promote                 Promote this workspace to master workspace reset [name]            Delete and create a workspace workspace use <name>              Use a workspace to perform operations

   Options: